 Lily will start kindergarten at Kenter Canyon Elementary, an L.A.
 Unified public school in Brentwood, but both of her older siblings attend private school — and Silberstein said Lily’s constantly asking to be taught how to read.

 The camp day had started in the complex’s grassy park area, where the children opened their personal folders.
 Each contained family or personal photos, which parents had been asked to provide.
-Fraley had pasted each child’s photos in a notebook alongside space for the child to write.
+Elizabeth had pasted each child’s photos in a notebook alongside space for the child to write.

 For those who didn’t know how to write yet, the three instructors helped, using yellow highlighter to spell out what the campers wanted to say, and then showing them how to go over the letters’ lines in darker ink.

 Then came circle time.
 The children left their bright green writing tables for the mat, where they sat surrounded by stuffed animals.
-Fraley led them through the months of the year, and when this prompted them to start shouting out their birthdays, she clapped rhythmically to get their attention.
+Elizabeth led them through the months of the year, and when this prompted them to start shouting out their birthdays, she clapped rhythmically to get their attention.
 It worked.
 They quieted down.
 In unison, they clapped back the same sequence.

 Next it was time to practice transitions by walking single file to the cafeteria.
 There, each instructor sat with four children in a booth to read a book about counting.
 One of the groups drew pictures of toys, bunk beds and other things that they could count at home.
 When this work was done, the children gathered their folders and walked back, single file, to the grass.

 Packing up their things teaches them responsibility, while lining up and walking single file gets kids used to following instructions, Elizabeth said.

 At snack time, the children could partake in organic fruit, gummies and aloe water provided by the program, though many brought their own food because of dietary restrictions.
 Fraley said she’s seen paté.